crytic/building-secure-contracts/development-guidelines/token_integration.md

 ## Owner Privileges

 - [ ] **The token is not upgradeable.** Upgradeable contracts may change their rules over time.
 Use Slither’s [`human-summary` printer](https://github.com/crytic/slither/wiki/Printer-documentation#contract-summary) to determine if the contract is upgradeable.
 - [ ] **The owner has limited minting capabilities.** Malicious or compromised owners can abuse minting capabilities.
-Use Slither’s [`human-summary` printer](https://github.com/crytic/slither/wiki/Printer-documentation#contract-summary) to review minting capabilities and consider manual code review.
+Use Slither’s [`human-summary` printer](https://github.com/crytic/slither/wiki/Printer-documentation#contract-summary) to review minting capabilities and consider manually reviewing the code.
 - [ ] **The token is not pausable.** Malicious or compromised owners can trap contracts relying on pausable tokens.
 Identify pausable code manually.
 - [ ] **The owner cannot blacklist the contract.** Malicious or compromised owners can trap contracts relying on tokens with a blacklist.
 Identify blacklisting features manually.
 - [ ] **The team behind the token is known and can be held responsible for abuse.** Contracts with anonymous development teams or teams situated in legal shelters require a higher standard of review.